zovoilis-lab/Flye/docs/USAGE.md

 [ecoli]: https://github.com/PacificBiosciences/DevNet/wiki/E.-coli-Bacterial-Assembly
 [hmp]: https://github.com/PacificBiosciences/DevNet/wiki/Human_Microbiome_Project_MockB_Shotgun

+The assemblies generated using Flye 2.4 could be downloaded from [Zenodo](https://zenodo.org/record/2586130)

 ## <a name="algorithm"></a> Algorithm Description

 This is a brief description of the Flye algorithm.
 Please refer to the manuscript